hjoliver/cylc-doc/src/tutorial/scheduling/integer-cycling.rst

 .. ifnotslides::

-   Note the number under a task shows which :term:`cycle point` it belongs to.
+   The number under each task shows which :term:`cycle point` it belongs to.

 Intercycle Dependencies